linuxmint/doc-translation-guide/docs/verify.rst

 | The file %(file)s could not be found    | Le fichier %(fichier)s est introuvable       | Missing variable %(file)s         |
 +-----------------------------------------+----------------------------------------------+-----------------------------------+

-If variables are malformed, missing or if their name doesn't match the original source code, the application you are translating could crash when run in your language.
+If variables are malformed, missing, or if their name doesn't match the original source code, the application you are translating could crash when run in your language.

 In documentation written in RST
 -------------------------------